When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

-These types of models are, in general, simplifications of other more complex models under certain conditions.
-When choosing a model, we must take into consideration where it comes from and how it was derived in order to see if the application in which we intend to use it is close enough to the conditions under which the model was derived, so as to make sure that we do not operate the model outside its range of validity.
+These models are, in general, simplifications of other more complex models under certain conditions.
+When choosing a model, we must consider where it comes from and how it was derived in order to see if the application in which we intend to use it is close enough to the conditions under which the model was derived.
+This is done so as to ensure that we do not operate the model outside its range of validity.
 Otherwise, if we neglect this aspect, then the model selected might deviate significantly from the true energy consumption.
-For example, while the model introduced in (\ref{eq:En:H2}) is appropriate when a WMR is moving at a constant speed, it may be quite inaccurate when the speed of the varies considerably over time. \item {\bf Square norm.} Finally, another popular approach within the control theory community is to assume that the energy consumption is given by:
+For example, while the model introduced in (\ref{eq:En:H2}) is appropriate when a WMR is moving at a constant speed, it may be quite inaccurate when the speed varies considerably over time.